preemeijer/notcurses/doc/man/man3/notcurses_init.3.md

     the **LANG** environment variable.
 Your program should call **setlocale(3)** itself, usually as one of the first lines.

-* **NCOPTION_VERIFY_SIXEL**: Checking for Sixel support requires writing an escape, and then reading an inline reply from the terminal.
-Since this can interact poorly with actual user input, it's not done unless Sixel will actually be used.
-Set this flag to unconditionally test for Sixel support in **notcurses_init**.
+* **NCOPTION_VERIFY_PIXEL**: Checking for Sixel/ReGIS/Kitty-based graphics
+    support requires writing an escape, and then reading an inline reply from the terminal.
+Since this can interact poorly with actual user input, it's not done unless NCBLIT_PIXEL is actually used.
+Set this flag to unconditionally test for pixel support in **notcurses_init**.

 * **NCOPTION_NO_WINCH_SIGHANDLER**: A signal handler will usually be installed for **SIGWINCH**, resulting in **NCKEY_RESIZE** events being generated on